 But the outbreak was not limited to Washington state.
 The virus spread to nursing homes all across the country, emerging at facilities from Illinois to Oregon to Wyoming.

 Throughout the world, the elderly have been dying at a higher rate than the rest of the population, serving to illustrate their particular vulnerability during the coronavirus pandemic.

-In response to the widespread nursing home outbreaks, the government and various health care associations have released guidelines to try to protect elderly residents.
+In response to the widespread nursing home outbreaks, the federal government and various health care associations have released guidelines to try to protect elderly residents.
 The government recommends that the nation’s 15,600 nursing homes close off to visitors, cancel group activities and communal dining, and increase the number of health screenings.